K2/a-finite-monkey-engine/tools/vector_store_util.ApiNotes.md

 # For GPU (XPU) support
 pip install torch torchvision torchaudio intel-extension-for-pytorch --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/us/
 ```

+# IPEX Embedding Model Integration

+## Issue Fixed

+The error `'SimpleVectorStore' object has no attribute '_create_ipex_embedding_model'` indicated that the method for creating IPEX embedding models was missing from the `SimpleVectorStore` class, despite being referenced in the initialization code.

+## Implementation Details

+The added `_create_ipex_embedding_model` method:

+1. Dynamically checks if the `IPEXEmbedding` class is already defined in the global scope
+2. If not found, defines a complete implementation inline
+3. Properly configures the embedding model with Intel optimizations when available
+4. Provides graceful fallbacks for error conditions

+### Intel IPEX Optimization

+The embedding model leverages Intel's PyTorch extensions (IPEX) to optimize performance:

+- On CPU: Uses IPEX CPU optimizations with auto kernel selection
+- On XPU (Intel GPU): Moves the model to XPU and applies IPEX optimizations
+- Supports both FP32 and FP16 precision modes

+### Async Compatibility

+The implementation maintains proper async/sync interfaces:

+- Synchronous methods: `_get_text_embedding`, `_get_query_embedding`
+- Asynchronous methods: `_aget_text_embedding`, `_aget_query_embedding`

+Async methods wrap their synchronous counterparts in executors to avoid blocking.

+## Testing

+To test this implementation:

+1. Ensure IPEX is installed: `pip install intel-extension-for-pytorch`
+2. For XPU support, install Intel GPU drivers and `intel-extension-for-pytorch-xpu`
+3. Run `build_vector_store.py` with `--embedding-model ipex`

+This fix ensures that the `SimpleVectorStore` can properly leverage Intel hardware acceleration when available.

 # Vector Store Utility - Prompt Generation